minidm-org/minidm/README.md

 4. Start the server:
    npm start

-   The dashboard will be available at http://localhost:3000 (or whichever port you configured).
+   The dashboard will be available at http://[your server]:6112/

 ---

 ## 🛡️ Getting Started: The Agent

-The C# Agent is designed to be compiled as a single-file, self-contained executable, meaning target Windows machines do not need the .NET runtime installed.
+The C# Agent is designed to be compiled as a windows background service, but can also be compiled as a console app if desired.

+The included .msi was build with a trial version of Advanced Installer and throws a warning for this, but can be skipped with msiexec silent switches  i.e. \qn

+Important: To install, the Agent requires that the Host and Enrollment key are configured in the registry first!

-### Compilation
+## Compilation

 1. Navigate to the agent directory: cd ../agent